Choosing the right wrestling shoe for you

 Frequently asked questions

-How should my pair of wrestling trainers fit?
+How should wrestling shoes fit?

 Wrestling shoes are meant to fit snug.
 It helps to securely hold the foot and give proper ankle support.
 This type of construction prevents the foot from sliding around or slipping out of the shoe.